 Safety is the prime responsibility for the captain and crew, and they take it very seriously.
 You will have a safety briefing about life jackets and life rafts, so ensure you digest the information given.
 It is a requirement of both insurance and maritime laws.

-Treat the yacht as you would your own home
+Do treat the yacht as you would your own home

 A simple rule to follow.
 The crew want you to feel at home and equally the boat owner will appreciate care taken with his property.

-Do keep the crew Informed
+Do keep the crew informed

 One of the pleasures of a charter yacht is the ability to entertain in grand style, but plan it in advance.
 Don’t return to the yacht from an evening of partying ashore with a half-dozen friends-in-tow and expect the chef to prepare a late-night meal for everyone.
 If you want to invite extra guests aboard for cocktails or a meal, be sure to clear it with the captain first so there will be no embarrassing shortage of food or drink and the chef will be prepared for the event.
 Eva Hiebert of Dension Yachting adds that, as well as any changes of plans, crew should also be alerted as soon as possible if any accidental spillages or breakages occur during the trip.